Disability Plates & Placards

 - One placard and one set of disability plates

-In addition, up to two motorcycle disability plates can be requested with any combination listed above.
+In addition, up to two motorcycle disability plates can be requested with any placard or plate application.

 Disability license plates identify vehicles used by individuals with disabilities.
 These plates display the universal wheelchair symbol, which shows that the vehicle is authorized to use parking spaces reserved for people with disabilities.
 Disability license plates are the permanent parking identification option for eligible individuals.

-A set of disability plates may only be issued for a vehicle that is:
+A set of disability plates may only be issued for a vehicle that is either:

-- Titled in the name of the individual with a disability, or
+- Titled in the name of the individual with a disability

 - Leased to an individual with a disability